 Themes are the basis for most web designs on Shopify.
-You can opt for one of their nine free themes or head to the Shopify Theme Store to purchase a premium one (there are over 70 to choose from).
+You can opt for one of their nine free themes, head to the Shopify Theme Store to purchase a premium one, or choose a Shopify theme created by third-party authors.
 Alternatively, if you prefer to start from scratch without using a template, you have that option too.
-If you already have a theme in a ZIP file, you can also upload and use this as the basis of your store’s web design with Shopify’s higher-tiered plans.

 Once you’ve settled on a theme, you can customize its content and settings.
 Each theme comes with its own editable elements.
 If your theme doesn’t enable you to make the changes you want, you can slip into the HTML and CSS to edit the code yourself.